ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 It is recommended the max heap size is not greater that the physical memory on your system.
 If multiple JVMs are running the sum of their heaps must not exceed the total physical memory (the `free -h` command can be used to find the phyisical memory).
 This is to avoid the high latency accesses to access memory on disk from swapping during a full GC sweep.

-Unfortunately there is no hard rule on which values to set.
-However a rule of thumb is to aim for 30% occupancy of the heap after a full GC.
+Unfortunately, there is no hard rule on which values to set.
+However, a useful benchmark to apply is to aim for 30% occupancy of the heap after a full GC.
 This requires running the application until a steady state has been reached.

 ### Are the GC generation sizes appropriate?